 What are costs associated with gaining a registry ID card?

-Your medical marijuana registry ID card costs $150.
+As of 2019, the cost of a medical marijuana registry ID card is $150.
 Of course, you must also pay for your doctors’ visits associated with obtaining your card and maintaining eligibility from year to year.
 If you lose your card, a replacement from the Arizona Department of Health Services is only $10.

 If you are currently on the SNAP program, the U.S. Department of Agriculture’s Supplemental Nutrition Assistance Program, your registry ID card costs half the standard rate.
 This means you pay $75 and not $150.